History of Riwald Recycling

 In 2006 they bought 1.1 hectares of land in Almelo on the least developed piece of industrial land in all of Twente, located on the Twente Canal.
 The brothers saw business with Germany in the hinterland.
-The 1.1 hectares of industrial land has since grown to a size of 7 hectares of high-tech complex packed with separation technologies for maximum recovery from raw materials.
+The 1.1 hectares of industrial land has since grown to a size of 7 hectares of high-tech complex with recycling opportunities

 Since 2016, Riwald has had a second branch in Beverwijk on the North Sea Canal.
 This was an acquisition of branch partner Koster Metalen.
 The acquisition was aimed at creating independence in the value chain with the result: procurement, transport, processing and export completely under own management.